GENI-NSF/geni-tools/README-omni.txt

    `sliverstatus`, `listresources` and `createsliver` calls. (#465, #564, #571)
   * Added new utilities in `handler_utils` to extract sliver expiration from the manifest and sliverstatus.
+ * Clean up console log messages.
+ * Retry on AM busy message one more time, sleeping 15 seconds instead of 10.
+ * Restore printing of non-standard options used in command summary.
+ * Help specifies defaults for more options.
  * Mac install clears old `omni.py` and similar aliases (#556)
  * Fix `get_cert_keyid` to get the key id from the certificate (#573)
  * `renewslice` properly warns if your new expiration is not what you